The World of Cinema

 This module forms part of the Pathway to a degree in Media, Journalism and Culture and as a standalone option.

 Learning and teaching

-This module is taught in 9, two-hour sessions, delivered on a weekly basis.
+This module is taught in 9 two-hour sessions, delivered weekly.

 Classes will be taught through a variety of lectures, workshops, discussion exercises and group work.
 Students will be issued with handouts and a reading list, allowing them to read up on relevant topics, as well as allowing them to develop their own interests and identify the key questions which they need to answer in their assessments.

 - from watching to reading: textual analysis of films

 - negotiating consistency and difference: genre and cinema

 - losing the plot: narratives structures and cinema

 - from reel to real part one: film and aesthetics